Hyper-Store/hyper-store-application/README.md

 * Have Node.JS version `18.0.0` or newer
 * Have `visual studio` or any other code editor installed

-## 🚀 Installation (HWID-SPOOFER)
+## 🚀 Installation (Application)

-To install hwid spoofer, follow these steps:
+To install project, follow these steps:

 **Windows, Linux and macOS:**
 ```